Calculatorbudy Official Logo

 Fundamental Concept: Slope = Rise / Run

 The mathematical formula for slope is defined as the ratio of the change in the y-coordinates to the change in the x-coordinates.
-This is often represented using the Greek letter delta (Δ), which means "change in."
+This is often represented using the Greek letter delta (Δ), which means change in.

 m = (y₂ - y₁) / (x₂ - x₁) = Δy / Δx